-Imperial Formation is a fine jumping-off point.
-You won't take advantage of the ability to place a Soldier to the top of your deck, but having flexible 8 points across all 3 rounds shouldn't be underestimated.
+Imperial Formation is a very fine jumping-off point.
+You won't take advantage of the ability to place a Soldier to the top of your deck, but having flexible 8 points across all three rounds is incredibly useful.

 Crafting cost: 1060 scraps

-Nilfgaard usually focuses on disrupting the opponent with Locks and removal.
+Nilfgaard likes to focus on disrupting their opponents with Locks and removal.
 Carlo Varese helps you with round control, especially when he punishes people for using Tactical Advantage at the start of Round 1.
-Ocvist finds a lot of value in long rounds, making him a solid finisher.
-Imperial Formation allows you to boost the Dragon to 7 strength, protecting it from everything except for Locks.
+Ocvist finds a lot of value in long rounds, making him a threatening finisher.
+Imperial Formation allows you to boost him to 7 strength.

-Roach synergizes with Assire, granting you tempo and thinning in Round 1 and a nice proactive play in later rounds.
-Geralt works better than usual in this deck thanks to Nilfgaardian Knight's Deploy ability.
-We've also included the Poison package with Fangs of the Empire and Cupbearer, who also has the secondary ability to Purify which can come in handy.
+Roach synergizes with Assire, granting you tempo and thinning in Round 1 and a great proactive play in later rounds.
+Geralt works better than usual thanks to Nilfgaardian Knight's Deploy ability.
+We also included the Poison package with Fangs of the Empire and Cupbearer.
+The cook has a secondary ability to Purify, which will often come in handy.